Surprising Ways You Might be Sabotaging Your Law Firm’s Productivity

-Discover some of the common ways lawyers hold themselves back from being their most productive selves, and what you can do about it.
+Discover some of the common ways lawyers hold themselves back from being their most productive selves and what you can do about it.

-Have you ever sat down at your desk in the morning, spent your day in a frenzy of emails, phone calls, and tasks, but at the end of the day… realize you haven’t completed the things you were really hoping to?
+Have you ever sat down at your desk in the morning, spent your day in a frenzy of emails, phone calls, and tasks, but at the end of the day… realized you haven’t completed the things you were really hoping to?
 Important tasks are left undone, but you’re exhausted and more stressed than ever.

 If so, you may be sabotaging your own productivity without realizing it.
-Here are some common ways lawyers hold themselves back from being their most productive selves, and what you can do about it.
+Here are some common ways lawyers hold themselves back from being their most productive selves and what you can do about it.

 You Set Too Many Priorities